VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

      Trim timestamps for OpenTSDB HTTP data to this duration.
 Minimum practical duration is 1ms.
 Higher duration (i.e. 1s) may be used for reducing disk space usage for timestamp data (default 1ms)
   -pprofAuthKey string
      Auth key for /debug/pprof.
 It must be passed via authKey query arg.
-It overrides httpAuth.* settings -promscrape.cluster.memberNum int
+It overrides httpAuth.* settings -promscrape.cluster.memberNum string
      The number of number in the cluster of scrapers.
-It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster
+It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster.
+Can be specified as pod name of Kubernetes StatefulSet - pod-name-Num, where Num is a numeric part of pod name (default "0")
   -promscrape.cluster.membersCount int
      The number of members in a cluster of scrapers.
 Each member must have an unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
 By default cluster scraping is disabled, i.e. a single scraper scrapes all the targets
   -promscrape.cluster.replicationFactor int